Pietro Della Valle: Works

+Legacy

+In Farmanieh, Tehran, the public Italian language center administered by Italian Embassy, is named after Pietro Della Valle.

+On 4 November 2016, an official commemorating ceremony of Della Valle's travelogue was held by Bukhara magazine in Tehran, attended by Italian ambassador Mauro Conciatori.

 Book collector

 Pietro Della Valle was also a famous book collector.
 "In a letter written in Damascus and Aleppo, dated June 15, 1616, Della Valle described his delight at finding some rare Samaritan manuscripts, some of them with glosses in Arabic, for sale."